Have you had problems growing bonsai trees indoors?

-Remember, the larger the plant the more light it needs; over-watering can be a problem and keep an ever vigilant eye for pests.
+Things to Remember: the larger the plant the more light it needs; over-watering can be a problem and keep an ever vigilant eye for pests.

 For some growers, a window with a bright exposure is sufficient.
 Artificial light such as grow lights and fluorescent tubes are frequently used.

 No mention of growing bonsai under fluorescent lights is complete without mentioning Jack Wikle!